JurriePiek/Rock-Paper-Scissors/README.md

 # Rock Paper Scissors Game

-This is a rock paper scissor game that i made in the first weeks of my new software engineering school, I made this to practice with javascript.
+This is a rock paper scissor game that I made in the first weeks of my new software engineering school, I made this to practice with javascript.
 I used Html, Css and Javascript.